 There is a grand ceremony in the capital with an address to the public and the official moment of a change in power.

 The transfer of power occurs at noon, which means even if they are sworn in at 11:58, there are two minutes where it isn’t official.

 This also means that the President-Elect can be president at noon on a Sunday but take office publicly a day later.

 Why Did the Inauguration Date Change?

-Critics felt that this left an overly long transition period between the election and transfer of power.
-A major problem here was that there were “Lame Duck” Congress sessions with members that hadn’t been re-elected.
+Critics felt this left an overly long transition period between the election and the power transfer.
+The major problem was that there were “Lame Duck” Congress sessions with members who hadn’t been re-elected.

 How Many Years Are There Between November Elections?

 Every presidential term lasts four years, and then we return to the polls and vote again.

 Anyone who has been president for a single term can bid for one more.
 This was brought in via the 22nd Amendment after Franklin Roosevelt was elected for four terms.